bgplab/bgplab/docs/basic/0-frrouting.md

 [^FRMD]: See [FRRouting Daemons Configuration File](https://docs.frrouting.org/en/latest/setup.html#daemons-configuration-file) documentation for more details.

-You cannot change the FRR daemons in FRR containers.
-Restarting FRR would kill the container. _netlab_ takes care of that and enables all the daemons necessary to complete the lab exercises.
+You cannot change the FRRouting daemons in FRRouting containers.
+Restarting FRRouting would kill the container. _netlab_ takes care of that and enables all the daemons necessary to complete the lab exercises.

 !!! warning
-    * Restarting FRR daemons wipes out the current (running) configuration.
+    * Restarting FRRouting daemons wipes out the current (running) configuration.
 If you want to retain it, save it to the startup configuration with the _vtysh_ **write** command.
     * The **write** command saves the running configuration (that you can inspect with **show running-config**) into the `/etc/frr/frr.conf` file.
 However, the **show startup-config** might not display the content of that file.
 Exit _vtysh_ and use the **more /etc/frr/frr.conf** command[^MNS] to inspect it.

 [^MNS]: You [might](#sudo) have to prefix it with **sudo**